Accumulate Frequently Asked Questions

-Accumulate enhances existing layer 1 and 2 solutions by providing a path to high transaction rates, low predictable costs, enhanced security, URL addressing, and robust digital identity capabilities.
+Accumulate enhances existing blockchain solutions by providing a path to high transaction rates, low predictable costs, enhanced security, URL addressing, and robust digital identity capabilities.

-Using Accumulate, Dapps can funnel tens of thousands of transactions a second into their hosting layer 1 and 2 platforms.
+Using Accumulate, applications can funnel tens of thousands of transactions a second into their hosting blockchain platforms.
 Transactions recorded in Accumulate are anchored directly into other platforms, such as Bitcoin or Ethereum to provide cryptographic proofs accessible directly from the host platform.
-Using Accumulate, for example, an Ethereum based Dapps could support payment rails requiring thousands of transactions per second.

 Accumulate allows Dapps to store data and transactions at an affordable cost point and provides a predictable cost model.
 Transaction costs on Accumulate are held constant by the protocol as businesses cannot be successful without a predictable cost model.
 The data and transaction are then anchored into layer 1 and 2 solutions for cross-chain access ability.